-The pain and lack of air brought me to another out of body experience over the waves seeing at my wrecked body below.
-The intense pain shifted into perhaps the most serene and peaceful moment of my life as I looked down at my agonized body that was about to meet its end.
-I perceived my blissfully unaware parents on the beach about to lose their youngest son.
-The hike I was going to have the next weekend with the girl of my dreams that I wouldn’t be making also flashed by.
-She later became my wife.
+Pain and lack of air brought about another out of body experience over the waves seeing at myself below.
+The intense pain shifted into perhaps the most serene moment of my life looking down at my body about to meet its end.
+I perceived my unaware parents on the beach about to lose their youngest son.
+An upcoming hike with my future wife flashed by.
 Deciding I wasn’t ready to go yet.
-I found the strength to get to get my head above water and wave an arm.
-That was seen both by an off-duty EMT and my friend who was holding her newborn.
-She swears to this day she could see the pain in my eyes from the beach.
-Handing her son to a man she hoped she could trust, she rushed in to pull me out together with the EMT.
+I fought to get to get my head above water and wave.
+It was seen both by an off-duty EMT and my friend who was holding her newborn.
+To this day she remembers seeing the pain in my eyes from the beach.
+Handing her son to a man she hoped she could trust, and rushing in to pull me out with the EMT.

 Working with horses also taught me about breathing among flight, herd animals.
 Having been prey for generations, the whole herd notices when one in the herd becomes apprehensive.
 Other animals pick up on that to avoid falling prey to a predator.
 Horse whisperers learn that horses are very much in tune with your own state.
 Breathing more heavily when you’re nervous makes them nervous.
 Looking straight at them causes them subconsciously to wonder if they are your target.
 They can smell when you break a sweat.
 Horses hear apprehension in your voice, they see it in your gait, and they notice how you hold your hands.
 They sense your state of being at peace or not.
 To arrive at a place of harmony, you become one with the horse or the herd.
 You discover that by simple, slight movements of your shoulders or eyes, you can move the horse.